 - Mind the bugs: The Virgin Atlantic website is buggy, but there are easy workarounds detailed later in this post.

-- Instant point transfers: Point transfers from Amex, Chase, or Citi to Virgin Atlantic are usually instantaneous.
+- Instant point transfers: Point transfers from most transferable points programs (Amex, Chase, Citi, etc.) to Virgin Atlantic are usually instantaneous.
 This is great because you can find available award space before transferring points and then transfer and book the award with little risk of someone else swooping in to book the same flights.

-- Book Virgin Atlantic flights with Delta miles: Just as it is often much cheaper to book Delta flights with Virgin Atlantic points, it is often cheaper to book Virgin Atlantic flights with Delta miles.
-Weird huh?
+- Book Virgin Atlantic flights with Air France or Delta miles: Just as it is often much cheaper to book Delta flights with Virgin Atlantic points, it is often cheaper to book Virgin Atlantic flights with Air France or Delta miles.

 Virgin Atlantic has published comprehensive award charts for Delta flights (found here).
 There are three separate award charts: US to UK, US to Europe, and all other routes.
 Virgin Atlantic also lists pricing for lap infants.